 Your ultimate goal should be to conduct research that leaves you with a journey map that can take a project from concept to execution.
 There are two keys to creating this journey map:

 - Unifying Stakeholder Vision/Strategy: Getting stakeholders together before a project begins is essential for design teams to map out a product that balances business and customer needs.
 We’ve found that the Business Model Canvas helps us best understand everything from cost structures to company resources to customer/business needs so we can lock down an effective business model for a new product.
 While some stakeholders may excel at company messaging, others may be stronger in understanding the competitive landscape.
 This is why we need to unify stakeholder vision.

 - Understanding the Users: This is the step where ethnography research is everything.
 When possible, it is important to look beyond how users answer questions and see how they behave in given scenarios to gain the best insights.
 However, observing behavior can be time consuming.
 If you can’t do ethnography research, conduct interviews and validate answers with activities, recording interactions for further analysis.
 Digging into user behavior has two-fold benefits.
 First, designers gain insight into pain points that a new product can solve.
 Second, recording these reactions for the development team can create a sense of empathy in the build phase so everyone involved in working toward solving real-world user problems.

-There are many different activities and specific tasks involved with each of these two research components, but proper execution will leave you with a detailed journey map.
+There are many different activities and specific tasks involved with each of these two design research components, but proper execution will leave you with a detailed journey map.